Acupuncture

 No. As an integral part of what in English is called Acupuncture, most practitioners are also trained to use a number of adjunctive therapies.
 These typically include Moxibustion, which is the burning of the herb Artemisia Vulgaris Sinensis over the affected area to warm it, cupping, electronic stimulation, magnetotherapy and various types of massage such as acupressure, Shiatsu, Jim Shin Jyutsu, and/or Tuina Chinese remedial massage.

-The number of treatment sessions will depend upon several factors: duration of onset (acute or chronic condition), individual’s age, severity of condition, etc. For acute conditions, only a few treatments may be required.
+The number of treatment sessions will depend upon several factors: duration of onset (acute or chronic condition), individual’s age, severity of condition and several others.
+For acute conditions, only a few treatments may be required.
 In some cases only one treatment may be sufficient.
 In our experience, sports injuries respond very well.
 In fact, the majority of the sports injuries require only 4 to 6 sessions.
 For complex or chronic conditions, two treatments per week for several weeks may be required with decreasing frequency as improvement occurs.
 Treatment sessions usually last between 15 and 60 minutes.
 Relief may be immediate or occur within a few hours.
 In some chronic cases relief may occur after 2 to 3 sessions.
 In our experience, eighty to ninety percent of patients respond favourably to acupuncture with noticeable improvement.

 Strenuous physical activities (including exercise) should be avoided for a few hours after treatment.